The Founder: A Game About The Dark Side Of Silicon Valley

 Different products lead to different real-world events: If you’re building hardware, you might contend with suicides in your factories, a detail inspired by Apple; if you’re developing biotech, you can get in trouble for not following laboratory safety regulations, inspired by Theranos; your company can also face patent lawsuits or rare mineral shortages or sexual harassment accusations.

-Tseng hopes that the game, which was funded on Kickstarter and will be released February 5th online, will reach folks within the tech sphere.
-Some of them have already supported it. "[The venture capitalist] Fred Wilson backed the Kickstarter but he only put in like $5—I know you probably have like millions and millions of dollars," Tseng says.
-"But if he played it, I would love to hear his thoughts."
+Tseng hopes that the game, which was funded on Kickstarter and will be released January 27 online, will reach folks within the tech sphere.
+Some of them have already supported it. “[The venture capitalist] Fred Wilson backed the Kickstarter, but he only put in like $5–I know you probably have like millions and millions of dollars,” Tseng says.
+“But if he played it, I would love to hear his thoughts.”

 How do you win?
 Well, there’s only one way right now–to keep making money, regardless of the implications of your actions.
 But winning ethically is another matter entirely.
 “The way to win ethically is to get to a point where you feel like you’re making a good amount of money and just stop,” Tseng says.
 “The only way to win is not play.”